Interpreting Blackbox Models via Model Extraction: Proof of Technical Lemmas

-for any $n\ge3$. \end{lemma} \begin{proof} First, we define points $t_0,t_1,...,t_{\sqrt{n}}\in\mathbb{R}$ that divide $\mathbb{R}$ into $\sqrt{n}$ intervals according to the marginal probability density function $p_i(t)$ along dimension $i$ (for convenience, we assume $n$ is a perfect square), which has corresponding cumulative distribution function $F_i(t)$.
-Then, we choose $t_j$ to satisfy
+for sufficiently large $n$. \end{lemma} \begin{proof} First, we define points $t_0,t_1,...,t_{\sqrt{n}}\in\mathbb{R}$ that divide $\mathbb{R}$ into $\sqrt{n}$ intervals according to the cumulative distribution function $F(x)$ (for convenience, we assume $n$ is a perfect square).
+In particular, we choose $t_i$ to satisfy

 For convenience, we choose $t_0=-\infty$ and $t_{\sqrt{n}}=\infty$, which satisfy the condition.
-Now, for each $j\in[\sqrt{n}]$, let $I_j=(t_{j-1},t_j]$.
+Now, for each $i\in[\sqrt{n}]$, let $I_i=(t_{i-1},t_i]$.
 Note that these intervals cover $\mathbb{R}$, i.e., $\mathbb{R}=I_1\cup...\cup I_{\sqrt{n}}$.

-Then, we can decompose the quantity $\|g-\hat{g}\|_{\infty}$ into three parts:
+Then, we can decompose the quantity $\|g-g^*\|_{\infty}$ into three parts:

 We show that each of these three parts can be made arbitrarily small with high probability by taking $n$ sufficiently large.